calebmolstad/academic-site/content/authors/admin/_index.md

   icon_pack: fab
   link: https://www.linkedin.com/in/caleb-molstad-504146165/

-# Link to a PDF of your resume/CV.
+# Link to a PDF of your resume/CV from the About widget.
-# To use: copy your resume to `static/uploads/resume.pdf`, enable `ai` icons in `params.toml`, and uncomment the lines below.
+# To use: copy your resume to `static/uploads/resume.pdf`, enable `ai` icons in `params.toml`,
+# and uncomment the lines below.
- - icon: acclaim
+- icon: cv
   icon_pack: ai
   link: uploads/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: "molst036@umn.edu"